NCAR/esds/posts/2021/esds-update-november-2021.md

 # ESDS Update October 2021

 November was an active month!
-There were a variety of talks, a variety of answered Python questions during office hours, and a Python tutorial!
+There were a couple of ESDS Forum talks, a variety of answered Python questions during office hours, and a Python tutorial!

 Check out the following ESDS update for the month of November 2021.

 ## Xdev Updates

-Xdev has made some important advances on [`Intake-ESM`](https://intake-esm.readthedocs.io/en/latest/), which is a data catalog utility comprising an API to data assets.
-Essentially, intake-esm "abstracts away" the file system, enabling data search and discovery, automated queries and dataset construction, and portability across cloud and HPC platforms.
-We're now working on a set of ideas we're calling **_Funnel_**; this extends the data catalog with "analysis recipes", providing an effective strategy for modularization and extensibility of workflows.
+Xdev has continued to make progress on the **_Funnel_** project; this extends the data catalog with "analysis recipes", providing an effective strategy for modularization and extensibility of workflows.

+The [esds-funnel](https://github.com/NCAR/esds-funnel) provides the cacheing framework, while the [esm-collections](https://github.com/NCAR/esm-collections) repository is where we prototyping the full workflows with the catalogs and analysis recipes.

-We also held our first discussion on `xwrf`, which is a new package meant to bring Weather Research and Forecasting (WRF) data into the Pangeo Ecosystem!
-Using this tool, users can read WRF output directly into `Xarray`, enabling the use of `Dask` and `hvPlot`.
-If you are interested in following along with that development, be sure to check out the [`xwrf` repository](https://github.com/NCAR/xwrf).
+We have continued to push forward on the `xwrf` project, which aims to help bring the Weather Research and Forecasting (WRF) model into the Pangeo ecosystem.
+Be sure to follow the [`xwrf` repository](https://github.com/NCAR/xwrf) for updates.

 ## ESDS Forum